 Knowing what human snacks are ok for kitty consumption is an essential part of being a responsible pet parent.
 As a general rule, cats should not share human snacks.
 There are far too many fillers, fats, high sugar content, and artificial ingredients that, while not all toxic, can be hard for the feline body to digest and break down.

-Feeding felines human foods is tricky, some are safe, and some can be dangerous.
+Feeding felines human foods is tricky.
+Some are safe, and some can be dangerous.
 While kitty might love the taste of this salty, sweet food, feline owners should watch out for kitties eating this salty snack.
-We answer the most asked questions about cats eating peanut butter.
+We answer the most asked questions about cats eating PB.

 Can Cats Have Peanut Butter?

+No, cats should not have peanut butter.
 This is a tasty snack that humans eat all the time and one that even dogs love.
 However, felines are another story.
 Plain, unsalted peanuts are not toxic to cats, so a plain peanut here and there will not be a big deal.
 Kitties actually love the salty, nutty taste.
 However, peanuts have zero nutritional value for kitties.
 They need a meat-based diet.
 They are obligate carnivores and need animal proteins to develop properly and be healthy.
-Felines cannot sustain eating a plant-based diet, and even high protein foods like peanuts do nothing for them nutritionally.
+Felines cannot sustain eating a plant-based diet, and even high-protein foods like peanuts do nothing for them nutritionally.

 Unlike plain peanuts, spreads have several added ingredients and are not safe for kitties.
 Added sweeteners can contain chemicals that are toxic to cats.
 Many varieties are high in added oils and fats.
 Most big brands use roasted peanuts, which have a higher salt and oil content than raw peanuts.
 So, while eating raw, unsalted peanuts very occasionally is not the worst thing your cat can eat, spreads should be off-limits all the time.